hpaul-osi/retro-pi-wumpus/README.md

         PIT   :   'I FEEL A DRAFT'

     Manufacturing steps
+        FRONTEND
-        If you don't have Python installed, you can install the latest version from the Windows Store (We tested with Python 3.8).
+        - If you don't have Python installed, you can install the latest version from the Windows Store (We tested with Python 3.8).
-        Clone the repo to get the python code.
+        - Clone the repo to get the python code.
-        Open up a Powershell Window and go to the directory {repo}/source/frontend Then execute 'py PIWumpus.py' to start the gaem.
+        - Open up a Powershell Window and go to the directory {repo}/source/frontend
+        - Then execute 'py PIWumpus.py' to start the game.

+        BACKEND
+        - TBD